-Strict compliance is no longer considered a relevant benchmark or consideration for the subject proposal given that up to 80.3% variation to the building height development standard has already been approved on the site.
-There are sufficient environmental planning grounds to warrant the proposed variation to the current height controls as the proposal will achieve a high quality urban design outcome which remains consistent with the key principle for distribution of height within this precinct for a transition of scale from south to north.
+Strict compliance is no longer considered a relevant benchmark or consideration for the subject proposal given that a significant variation to the FSR standard has already been approved on the site.
+There are sufficient environmental planning grounds to warrant the proposed variation to the current FSR controls as the proposal will achieve a high quality urban design outcome which remains consistent with the key principle for distribution of height within this precinct for a transition of scale from south to north.